Wifi Coverage Fix

 Understanding the Three Wi-Fi Bands

-Modern routers usually support three frequency bands.
+Most modern routers usually support two frequency bands, with newer devices including a third frequency band.
 Each behaves very differently.

 2.4 GHz: Long Range, Heavy Congestion